madoe03/Master-Thesis/ISSPR_MD.md

 seen below, I have tried my best to adjust the style to match the figure above, but line and point size is still not the same.
 Whatever you do in this chunk, please also apply to all the subsequent ezPlot commands.

+Ok.
+I tried to add the style first to all subsequent ezPlots.
+With the legend and the color Iam still unsure here.

 Finally, one important thing: Here you use the same color scale you use to compare original vs suppressed (or unfiltered vs filtered, you would